SuperHouse/OpenKayo/README.md

 Connects to the serial interface of a Kayo-A4 pick-and-place machine, and provides a USB interface with a GCode interpreter that translates messages into the format necessary for the factory Kayo firmware.
-This allows Kayo machines to be controlled using OpenPnP.
+This allows Kayo machines to be controlled using [OpenPnP](https://openpnp.org/).

 ![Kayo A4](Images/Kayo-A4.jpg "Kayo A4")

+## Hardware Requirements

+You will need a computer running OpenPnP, with sufficient USB ports to handle the connections to the controller, cameras, etc. This is a normal OpenPnP requirement so check the OpenPnP docs for details.

-The hardware portion of the project can minimally be built with an ESP32-based dev board such as a Wemos D1 Mini and some cables.
+The hardware adapter portion of the project can minimally be built with an ESP8266-based dev board such as a Wemos D1 Mini and some cables.

-A dedicated hardware design is also provided, which includes additional features such as a CAN bus interface to integrate with other devices on the production line.
+A dedicated ESP32-S3 hardware design is also provided, which includes additional features such as a CAN bus interface to integrate with other devices on the production line.